 Is this a hot sandwich or a cold sandwich?
 That’s up to you really.
 You can heat the meat in a nonstick skillet until warmed through, or pop it in the microwave for a few seconds.

 Be sure to handle the slices gently so they don’t break.
 You can also add the cheese so it melts, or place it on the already hot slice so it warms and barely melts (that’s what we did).

 - 1 tablespoon Steak Sauce we used A-1

 - 2 slices White Bread lightly toasted

-- 4 ounce Slice of Meatloaf cold or warmed through if desired
+- 4 ounce Slice of Meatloaf cold or warmed through

 - 2 ounces Cheddar Cheese thinly sliced (two slices)